macint0sh/cfdnswiper/README.md

-# cfdnswiper
+# Cloud Flare DNS Zone names wiper - cfdnswiper

-Cloud Flare DNS Zone names wiper
+@TODO: Update the Readme file with the background and details about the repo